-Many restaurants around Baton Rouge serve what they call a Sensation salad.
+Many restaurants around Baton Rouge serve what they call the Sensation salad.
 It seems to have been created by a man named Jake Staples for a restaurant called The Place.
 Or perhaps another called Bob & Jake’s.
 One thing is certain: it is as much a part of Baton Rouge dining as Caesar salad is among Italian-American eateries.
 The salad has appeared in New Orleans a few times, never getting a toehold, for some reason.
-I often get requests for the recipe, however.
+I often get requests for the recipe, however.`

 As is true for most salads, use ice-cold greens, torn instead of chopped.
 Toss them with the dressing right before you serve the salad.